Access to Information

 Informal Access to Information

 The Toronto Police Services Board welcomes requests for access to information.
 Many requests for information, with the exception of those for personal information and other limited exceptions, may be made without filing a formal request for access under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
-Informal requests may be made to the Toronto Police Services Board by telephone at (416) 808-8080, by email through our Contact Us page, or by mail at the address set out below.
+Informal requests may be made to the Toronto Police Services Board.
+See our Contact Us page for contact details.

 Important: Before making an MFIPPA request for records, please contact the Toronto Police Services Board to see if the information you are seeking may be provided free of charge and without filing an MFIPPA request.